How might it feel to live with more ease?

 You'll come away with a plan forward.
 What makes sense for you to do daily.

-Jody is a Yoga Therapist, Registered Yoga Teacher (RYT500), and a certified Pain Care Yoga Teacher with a particular interest in helping people with chronic or persistent pain.
+Jody is a Yoga Therapist (certifying), a Certified Pain Care Yoga Teacher, and a Registered Yoga Teacher (RYT500) with a particular interest in helping people with chronic or persistent pain.
+Though there can be a wide variety of other presenting conditions or concerns supported, as noted below.

-She currently teaches Pain Care Yoga classes in and around the Ottawa, Canada area.
-As well, she offers one-to-one individual yoga therapy sessions to people with a wide variety of health concerns, but primarily focuses in on those with complex pain conditions.
-She has experience working with people with fibromyalgia, chronic fatigue syndrome, rheumatoid arthritis, osteoarthritis, pelvic pain, general muskuloskeletal pain (low back, hips, shoulder, neck, feet are primary sources for many), and those experiencing pain during or recovery from cancer treatment.
-Along with pain, people often present with anxiety, depression and trauma related to their experience of living with pain on a day-to-day basis.
+She currently offers one-to-one yoga therapy sessions to people with a wide variety of health concerns, but primarily focuses in on those with complex pain conditions.
+She has experience working with people with fibromyalgia, chronic fatigue syndrome, rheumatoid arthritis, osteoarthritis, pelvic pain, general musculoskeletal pain (low back, hips, shoulder, neck, feet are primary sources for many), and those experiencing pain during or recovery from cancer treatment.
+Along with pain, people often present with anxiety, depression, sleep disturbances and trauma related to their experience of living with pain on a day-to-day basis.
+Overarching many of these is chronic stress and disturbances to sleep.

 Topics Each Week: